luvit/lit/README.md

 ### QUERY - COMMAND data '\n'

-A query is simply an UPPERCASE query string followed by query text ending with a newline.
+A query is simply an UPPERCASE query string followed by query text (any number of space separated string arguments) ending with a newline.
 The string is assumed to be UTF-8 encoded. and has it's whitespace trimmed off both ends before processing.
+This is designed to be easily typed by a human in a netcat terminal for manual testing.

+Example:

+    MATCH creationix/git 1.2.3\n

-### REPLY - reply '\n\n'
+### REPLY - reply-json '\n'

-Reply looks just query, but is sent by the server and without the command prefix.
-Also it ends in double newlines to allow multi-line responses.
+A reply is sent by servers.
+It's a newline terminated JSON value.

+Example:

+    [1,2]\n
+    true\n
+    false\n

 ## Query System